-A: Expected corn prices for months in an insurance period are determined using three-day average settlement prices on CBOT corn futures contracts and a basis adjustment that varies by month and state.
-For corn months with unexpired futures contracts, the expected corn price is the simple average of the CBOT corn futures contract for that month over the last three trading days in the month of the sales closing date expressed in dollars per bushel plus the state-specific corn basis for that month.
-For example, for a sales closing date of February 28, the expected corn price for July in Iowa equals the simple average of the daily settlement prices on the CBOT July corn futures contract over the last three trading days in February plus the July Iowa corn basis.
-For corn months with expired futures contracts, the expected corn price is the simple average of daily settlement prices for the CBOT corn futures contract for that month expressed in dollars per bushel in the last three trading days prior to contract expiration plus the state-specific corn basis for that month.
-For example, for a sales closing date of March 31, the expected corn price for March in Nebraska is the simple average of the daily settlement prices on the CBOT March corn futures contract over the last three trading days prior to contract expiration plus the March Nebraska corn basis.
-For corn months without a futures contract, the futures prices used to calculate the expected corn price are the weighted average of the futures prices used in calculating the expected corn prices for the two surrounding months that have futures contract plus the state-specific basis for the month.
+A: Expected corn prices for months in an insurance period are determined using three-day average settlement prices on CME Group corn futures contracts.
+For corn months with unexpired futures contracts, the expected corn price is the simple average of the CME Group corn futures contract for that month over the last three trading days prior to and including the last Friday that is a business day in the month of sales closing expressed in dollars per bushel.
+For example, for a sales closing month of February, the expected corn price for July equals the simple average of the daily settlement prices on the CME Group July corn futures contract over the last three trading days prior to and including the last Friday that is a business day in February.
+For corn months with expired futures contracts, the expected corn price is the simple average of daily settlement prices for the CME Group corn futures contract for that month expressed in dollars per bushel in the last three trading days prior to contract expiration.
+For example, for a sales closing month of March, the expected corn price for March is the simple average of the daily settlement prices on the CME Group March corn futures contract over the last three trading days prior to contract expiration.
+For corn months without a futures contract, the futures prices used to calculate the expected corn price are the weighted average of the futures prices used in calculating the expected corn prices for the two surrounding months that have futures contracts.
 The weights are based on the time difference between the corn month and the contract months.
-For example, for the March 31st sales closing date, the expected corn price for April in Kansas equals one-half times the simple average of the daily settlement prices on the CBOT March corn futures contract over the last three trading days prior to contract expiration plus one-half times the simple average of the daily settlement prices on the CBOT May corn futures contract for the last three trading days in March plus the April Kansas corn basis.
-See the LGM for Cattle commodity exchange endorsement for additional detail on exchange prices.
+For example, for the March sales closing month, the expected corn price for April equals one-half times the simple average of the daily settlement prices on the CME Group March corn futures contract over the last three trading days prior to contract expiration plus one-half times the simple average of the daily settlement prices on the CME Group May corn futures contract for the last three trading days prior to and including the last Friday that is a business day in March.
+See the LGM for Cattle Commodity Exchange Endorsement for additional detail on exchange prices.
 Prices will be released by RMA after the markets close on the last day of the price discovery period.